jnields/febs/README.md

 # FEBS

 ## Current Status
-- Work in progress and things will change siginficantly for the initial 2.0 release
+- Work in progress and things will change signficantly for the initial 2.0 release

 ## Description